deweylab/RSEM/README.md

-We thank Han Lin, j.miller, Jo&euml;l Fillon, Dr. Samuel G. Younkin, Malcolm Cook, Christina Wells, Uro&#353; &#352;ipeti&#263;, outpaddling, and rekado for suggesting possible fixes.
+We thank Han Lin, j.miller, Jo&euml;l Fillon, Dr. Samuel G. Younkin, Malcolm Cook, Christina Wells, Uro&#353; &#352;ipeti&#263;, outpaddling, rekado, and Josh Richer for suggesting possible fixes.

 **Note** that `bam_sort.c` of SAMtools is slightly modified so that `samtools sort -n` will not move the two mates of paired-end